i-am-human-hello/note/README.md

 Open the file called notepad 1.0.html
 If you use a Mobile Device
 Link(
-/storage/emulated/0/Download/notepad 1.0.html
+/storage/emulated/0/Download/notepad 1.0/
 )
-Customize with your directory
+click notepad 1.0.html